-Indicator 10.2.1LS Species\ chosen for regeneration are local species and are ecologically well adapted to the site, unless clear and convincing justification is provided for using non-local genotypes\ and species\.
+Indicator 10.2.1 Species\ chosen for regeneration are ecologically well adapted to the site, are native species\ and are of local provenance, unless clear and convincing justification is provided for using non-local genotypes\ or non-native species.

-Indicator 10.2.2LS Species chosen for regeneration are consistent with the regeneration objectives\ and with the management objectives\.
+Indicator 10.2.2 Species chosen for regeneration are consistent with the regeneration objectives\ and with the management objectives\.